AideenM12/MotherFolklore-MS3/TESTING.md

 ### Test Case 7

-> As a user I want the site be responsive to all devices.
+> As a user I want the site to be responsive to all devices.

 **Description**
 Verify that the site is responsive on all devices.